frame-lang/frame_transpiler/docs/source/intermediate_frame/machine_evolution.rst

 explored earlier.
 These system generated (as opposed to coming from an external client) events are supremely valuable as mechanisms to initialize and cleanup states.
-How are these ideas represented in the state machine implementations above.
+How are these ideas represented in the state machine implementations above?
 The answer to that question precisely intersects the entanglement problem that was just discussed.

  The Enter Event and State Mechanism in Frame
 ---------------------------------------------